 Corallium rubrum: occupancy, density and population size structure

 More than 50% of substrate in the surveyed area consisted of hard bottoms, with the exception of ‘Secchitella’ site where the substrate was mostly (72%) formed by mixed bottom (hard bottom + sand or mud).
 We also found that red coral occupied 16% of total hard bottom surveyed.
-In all of investigated areas, all patches were settled on vertical and partially silted substrates, with the only exception of 12 and 6 colonies settled on horizontal substrates in Mortorio Canyon and Bancotto, respectively.
+In all investigated areas, all patches were settled on vertical and partially silted substrates, with the only exception of 12 and 6 colonies settled on horizontal substrates in Mortorio Canyon and Bancotto, respectively.